dsiluri/Crossover_application_Q4/README.md

 ## Report Status
 Resolved

-## Executive Summary
+## Outage Description
 The customer data was not sent from AES EDI.
 The investigation showed that the file with the data was sent however, it did not get processed due to an issue with the AES CIS service.

-Outage Description

-Affected users
+## Affected users

-Start Date/Time
+## Start Date/Time

-End Date/Time
+## End Date/Time

-Duration
+## Duration

-Timeline
+## Timeline

+11/19/2019

+Time	Description
+11:56	Discovering of the missing files
+12:00	Restarting of the AES CIS monitoring module 12:15	Starting of the data processing of the records files 13:00	Completion of the data processing of all the 486,000 records files

-Contributing Conditions Analysis
+## Contributing Conditions Analysis

-What went well?
+## What went well?

-What could have gone better?
+## What could have gone better?

-Recommendations
+## Recommendations

-Names of people involved
+## Names of people involved